JabuPL/snes9xgx/README.md

 3. It should connect, one led on the controller should light up
 4. Start a game with your Wiimote/GC Controller/etc
 5. Done, you can play now on a DS3 Controller

+Known issues:\
+Emulator will crash if you connect a DS3 while playing a game.\
+Make sure you connect it before launching a game and it should work fine.

 Button Mappings:
 | **Dualshock 3**   | **SNES Controller** |